 The Owner shall receive a copy of all notifications for acceptance prior to distribution.

-The Contractor shall cooperate with, and give written notice to all emergency agencies, public entities, each resident, homeowner, homeowner association, business or school that will be affected by any part of the construction process, particularly concerning temporary interruptions to vehicular access.
+The Contractor shall cooperate with, and give written notice to all emergency agencies, public entities, each resident, homeowner, homeowner association, business or school that will be directly affected by any part of the construction process, particularly concerning temporary interruptions to vehicular access.
+Written notice shall include project limits, a brief scope of the project, anticipated construction start date, and the Contractor’s 24-hour contact information.
+NOTE TO SPEC WRITER: if a radius of notification is necessary for your project, it needs to be detailed here.

 This notice of the approximate schedule and explanation of work shall be distributed at least fourteen (14) days prior to commencement of work in the area.